 Bad Manners at the Stop Sign

-Stop SignMirror, signal left, brake and stop before the marked stop line.
-Look left, look right and the vehicle that was following me stops on my right, half on and half off the roadway, making his right turn.
-Of course, I can't see cross traffic to my right properly, so he gets to go before I do.
-I'll bet that he was completely oblivious to both his bad manners and the traffic rule he failed to heed.
+Stop SignAt the stop sign: mirror, signal left, brake and stop before the marked stop line.
+Look left, look right and the pickup that was following behind stops ahead of me on my right, half on and half off the roadway, to make a right turn.

 Passing on the right is generally forbidden in BC and having to travel off of the roadway to do it is one of those instances.
 No matter in this case that the gravel shoulder is smooth and available to drive on it is still not acceptable driving practice.
 The white line that defines the right edge of the roadway at this intersection has been almost totally worn away by drivers who have preceded this man.